Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 \end{proposition}

-{\bf Remark.} Shirai and Takahashi \cite{ShirTaka1} have in fact established the formula (\ref{ppiq}) for arbitrary positive self-adjoint locally trace-class contractions; the formula (\ref{piqdef}) for the kernel stays the same.
-Note that the formula for contractions is a corollary of the formula for projection operators.
+{\bf Remark.} Shirai and Takahashi \cite{ShirTaka1} have in fact established the formula (\ref{ppiq-it}) for arbitrary positive self-adjoint locally trace-class contractions; the formula (\ref{piqdef}) for the kernel stays the same.
+Note that in the discrete case the formula for contractions is a corollary of the formula for projection operators, since formula (\ref{ppiq-it}) is local (both in the discrete and the continuous cases) and contractions are reduced to projections by doubling the phase space (see e.g. the Appendix in Borodin-Okounkov-Olshanski \cite{BOO}).